Jennifer Perry Cheatham

 Degree: Ed.D., Harvard University, Graduate School of Education, (2010)

 Office: Gutman 415

-Jennifer Cheatham is a Senior Lecturer on Education and Director of the Public Education Leadership Project (PELP).
+Jennifer Cheatham is a Senior Lecturer on Education and Co-Chair of the Public Education Leadership Project (PELP).
 Since earning her Ed.D. from HGSE in the Urban Superintendent’s program, Jennifer's continued focus has been on leading for equity and transformational change in urban school districts.
 Her expertise lies in creating instructional coherence, cultivating strong teams, designing systems for professional learning, and strengthening routines for organizational learning.

 For over six years, she served as the superintendent of the Madison Metropolitan School District.
 During her tenure, she and her team established strong routines for continuous improvement at every level of the school system, strengthened the district’s core instructional program K-12, improved the district’s approach to family partnership which included design of their local approach to community schools, expanded options for post-secondary success with a focus on student-centered design, strengthened hiring and induction systems with a focus on diversity, and established powerful one-of-a-kind partnerships with a focus on research and innovation.
 Jennifer, in partnership with the community she served, also introduced a new, bolder agenda for the future grounded in a commitment to anti-racism, inclusion and alliance to children and families of color.